Are antidepressants safe?

 Let me start by saying that antidepressants are generally safe and effective for most people when prescribed and taken under a healthcare professional’s supervision.

-However, like all medications, they can have side effects and risks.
 The safety of antidepressants depends on several factors, such as the specific type of medication you’re taking, dosage, the individual’s medical history, and other drugs they may be taking.

 Here are the most common circumstances where you should be careful: